Layne Ryn Alba

 After years of learning how to live life well, I now want to show the world the art of being human.
 This is what pushed me on the path of pursuing an acting career.

 The world looks pretty dark and cruel from my perspective as a deaf, queer individual.
-But it also inspires me to show this world exactly what human looks like, behind and in front of a camera.
+But it also inspires me to show this world exactly what "human" looks like, behind and in front of a camera.